zsparal/api-documentation/source/oauth/permissions.rst

 Your app may request a set of permissions, which allow access to various endpoints of the Mollie API.
 All currently available permissions are listed below.

-Permissions can be requested by redirecting the resource owner to the :ref:`Authorize endpoint <oauth2/authorize>` with the requested permissions as a space separated list in the ``scope`` parameter.
+Permissions can be requested by redirecting the resource owner to the :doc:`Authorize endpoint </reference/oauth2/authorize>` with the requested permissions as a space separated list in the ``scope`` parameter.

 .. list-table::
    :widths: auto